-We’ve done a lot to call out the deeply androcentric biases in science.
-Male researchers have been criticized for testing drugs only on male lab rats, and unnecessarily masculine language in biology, which describes “passive” eggs being “penetrated” by sperm, is slowly being corrected to make way for objectivity.
+We should be proud of how much we’ve done to call out the deeply androcentric biases in science.
+Male researchers have been criticized for testing drugs only on male lab rats, and unnecessarily masculine language in biology, which describes “passive”” egg being “penetrated” by sperm, is slowly being corrected to make way for objectivity.
 But we’ve got a long way to go, as scientists from the University of Nicosia in Cyprus recently reminded us.
 In a new paper, they claim that lesbians only exist because they turn on straight men.
 Somehow, they got this work published in an actual academic journal.

-The glaring biological issue here, of course, is that lesbianism is a sexuality that doesn’t lead to baby making.
-How, then, could the purported “lesbian” genes be kept in our gene pool?
-The lead author of this study, Menelaos Apostolou, Ph.D., hedges this by arguing that it’s in men’s best biological interest to have kids with women with bisexual tendencies.
+The glaring biological issue here, of course, is that homosexual women don’t have kids.
+How, then, could the purported “lesbian” genes be passed on through the gene pool?
+The lead author of this study, Menelaos Apostolou, Ph.D., hedges this by arguing that men prefer to have sex with women with bisexual tendencies: Women

 The central question in biology is: What do I need to do — and what do I need to avoid — to pass on my genes to the next generation?
 Well, one thing that really screws with a guy’s ability to maintain his bloodline is when his mate cheats on him.
 Apostolou’s theory is that a dude is way less likely to get cucked if he has kids with a woman who is actually into other women.
 That way, if she does cheat, it doesn’t actually matter, because she will probably do so with a woman and “such a contact does not lead to conception.”